 Paginating XML Data

 You can place data from an XML source using rules, or you can place the data with a document template.
-Both methods work well.
-However, you must use a document template if your XML data exceeds one page.
-This post shows how to set up XML data that might cover multiple pages.
+This post shows how use a document template to set up XML data that might cover multiple pages.

 This example is of a picklist with numerous lines.
 It works for data that is less than one full page or many pages in length.